Best Oils for Cooking (and what you should know)

 Storing oils: It matters how you store oils and what you store them in.
 Clear glass for olive oil?
 No good.

-3 oils will meet most of your needs:
+3 cooking oils will meet most of your needs:

-- a decent moderately priced Olive Oil for all purpose cooking (except deep frying).
+- A decent moderately priced Olive Oil for all purpose cooking (except deep frying).
 If you only buy one oil, this should be it.

 - Canola Oil – for deep frying, high smoke point and baking